After discovering my sensitivity to milk products, I began to notice that milk was in practically everything. This is my survival guide.

 - Place the lug wrench over the head of a lug nut.

-- Loosen nut until it spins freely.
-Do not remove.
+- Loosen the nut until it spins freely, but do not remove it.

-- Repeat 1, 2 and 3 for the remaining lug nuts.
+- Repeat steps 1, 2, and 3 for the remaining lug nuts.

 - Locate the frame of the car.

-- Place jack as designated by owners manual, or indicated under axle.
+- Place the jack as designated by the owner's manual, or as indicated under the axle.

-- Manually adjust height of jack to between car frame and ground.
+- Manually adjust the height of the jack to between the car frame and the ground.
 Make sure the point of leverage is facing outwards.

 Tip: Many new vehicles have a mark on the frame where the jack should go.
 Older vehicles may have impressions left from prior jackings.
 Refer to your manual.

-- Insert leverage arm of lug wrench into the point of leverage on the jack by sliding it through the corresponding holes.
+- Insert the leverage arm of the lug wrench into the point of leverage on the jack by sliding it through the corresponding holes.

 - The jack will begin to raise.
 Raise until the wheel spins freely.

-Tip: Raise only until the wheel can turn, and no higher.
+Tip: Raise only until the wheel can turn freely, and not any higher.
 You should not be able to see under the tire.
-This reduces risk of injury and damage should the jack fail.
+This reduces the risk of injury and damage should the jack fail.